Migrants left in despair at the border as asylum system shuts down

 As Donald Trump, became President Trump the dreams of migrants who were in Juarez waiting for their appointments to seek asylum in the US came crashing down . pic.twitter.com/8jIhN00zTJ— Eyder Peralta (@eyderp) January 20, 2025

-"I don't have any plans," she said.
-"I Don't have anywhere to live.
-How do I explain this to my child."
+"I don't have any plans," Tinoco said.
+"I don't have anywhere to live.
+How do I explain this to my child?"

+The Biden administration rolled out the CBP One app in January 2023.
+The White House said at the time it was intended to "reduce wait times and crowds at U.S. ports of entry and allow for safe, orderly, and humane processing."
+Since then, the app has provided nearly 900,000 people with appointments to show up at ports of entry, get screened and petition for asylum, according to the Department of Homeland Security.

+Trump vowed in September to get rid of the app, which he falsely claims is used to smuggle migrants into the U.S.

 Mexican authorities told the migrants they were no longer allowed to cross.
 "The last ones crossed at 5 am," spokeswoman Nayareli Rivera said.